ccims/ccims-frontend/additional/managingGropius.md

 The documentation is generated with [Compodoc](https://github.com/compodoc/compodoc).
 Run `npm run compodoc`for a documentation server.
 Navigate to `http://localhost:6060/`.
 The documentation will automatically reload if you change any of the source files.
 The configuration for the documentation is managed in [tsconfig.doc.json](tsconfig.doc.json).

+## Code formatting

+Consistent code formatting is guaranteed with [Prettier](https://prettier.io/).
+Run `npx prettier --write .` to format all files except the ones that are excluded in the [.prettierignore](.prettierignore) file.

 ## Bindings to the Backend API

 The app uses GraphQL to communicate with the backend.